Keano20/Cloud-Computing/README.md

 A uni project based around cloud computing within the business sector.
+The main focuses will be around how cloud computing has changed the way modern businesses operate and handle their day to day tasks.